PappyEric/GIS_Runtipi_catalog/README.md

 A curated collection of production-ready Geospatial, AI, and Data tools for [Runtipi](https://runtipi.io/).

-This catalog allows you to deploy a complete **Modern GIS Stack** (PostGIS, GeoServer, QGIS, Mergin Maps, etc.) on your home server in minutes.
+This catalog allows you to deploy a complete **Modern GIS Stack** (PostGIS, GeoServer, QGIS, Mergin Maps, etc.) on your self-hosted server in minutes.

 ## 🌟 Included Applications